quotentiroler/smart-on-fhir-proxy/README.md

 ⚠️ **DEVELOPMENT STATUS: Early Development Phase** ⚠️

+Checkout from `update` branch to create a new branch.

 New development branches should  start with `dev/` and create a PR to merge into `update`

 ## Project Overview